- Military Life Cycle

-We all want our youth to enjoy learning, achieve good grades and have academic success.
+We all want our children and teens to enjoy learning, achieve good grades and have academic success.
 Nutrition, physical activity and mental well-being are all linked to academic achievement, so making sure your children are healthy and active will fuel them to reach their academic goals.

 A healthy lifestyle can help improve a child’s: